allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/TCWT-Lagrangian-Pregeometric.md

 This branching process is what allows spacetime to **emerge** from the pregeometric knot network without assuming a background manifold.

-## 6. Summary & Current Status

-This pregeometric version eliminates any background metric or coordinates.
-The action is written in terms of intrinsic derivatives along the Hum flow and knot filaments.
-Spacetime, Lorentz invariance, and Einstein gravity all emerge at low energy / low gradient.

-## 7. TCWT Interpretation of Mercury as a Stripped Inner Gas-Rich Proto-Planet
+## 6. TCWT Interpretation of Mercury as a Stripped Inner Gas-Rich Proto-Planet

 Within the pregeometric TCWT framework, the early Solar System contains a narrow inner region (r ≲ 0.15 AU) where the Hum-flow coherence is maximal, the spatial